rikard-sics/cypress-groupcomm/californium-extended/demo-apps/cf-unix-setup/README.md

 ### Requirements

 As mention above, one of my reasons for using a unix systemd service is, it requires nearly nothing else.
 Though Californium is implemented in java without own UI, you need a Java Runtime Environment, headless.
 The Java Development Kit will do it naturally as well and none headless also.
-The minimum required version is "1.7".
-I mainly use "1.8" and "java 11".
+The minimum required version is "1.8".
+I mainly use "java 11" and "java 17".
 The installation of that Java depends on your unix distribution.
 Some came with an already installed java.
 Therefore first check, if it's already install executing

 ```
 java -version